 We find out who Perry was and why the poke is such a key cast to know when fishing tight waters.
 Lots of great tips for the OP with a focus on fishing higher water with short rods and unweighted flies.

-Click below and listen to the Trevor Covich Interview:
+Click below and listen the Olympic Peninsula Steelhead Podcast with Trevor Covich:

 Bonus A-Z Winter Steelhead Gear Checklist: